MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_ExceptionType** - An optional text field representing the name of the exception thrown from source code.

-- **Data_MethodName** - Text representing the method name in source code where there is an error.
+- **Data_MethodName** - Text representing the method name in source code where there's an error.

 #### Office.Android.EarlyTelemetry.ExtractionError